labex-labs/open-source-labs/rust/rust-book/lab-ch11-01-writing-tests/step5.md

 # Adding Custom Failure Messages

 You can also add a custom message to be printed with the failure message as optional arguments to the `assert!`, `assert_eq!`, and `assert_ne!` macros.
 Any arguments specified after the required arguments are passed along to the `format!` macro (discussed in "Concatenation with the + Operator or the format!
-Macro" on page XX), so you can pass a format string that contains `{}` placeholders and values to go in those placeholders.
+Macro"), so you can pass a format string that contains `{}` placeholders and values to go in those placeholders.
 Custom messages are useful for documenting what an assertion means; when a test fails, you'll have a better idea of what the problem is with the code.

 For example, let's say we have a function that greets people by name and we want to test that the name we pass into the function appears in the output: